hslu-ige-laes/lora-devices-ttn/docs/sensors/watteco-flash-o.md

 - Manufacturer: <a href="http://www.watteco.com/" target="_blank">WATTECO</a>
 - Product: <a href="https://www.watteco.com/product/flasho-sensor-lorawan/" target="_blank">Flash'O</a>

-The Flash'O detects the impulses of flashin LED's from pulse meters: e.g. water, gas, electricity or energy meters.
+The Flash'O is a LoRaWAN meter interface that transmits the accumulated number of LED flashes from any pulse meter, including water, gas, electricity, and energy meters.

 ---